 Black History Movies That Tackle Racism

-From the country's history of slavery to the ongoing debate about immigration, race in America has always been a complicated topic.
+From the United States's shameful history of slavery to the ongoing debate about immigration, race in America has always been a complicated topic.
 And, like many other big issues, it's something that comes up again and again in the movies, from inspiring stories about unforgettable leaders to wrenching documentaries about civil rights.
-Whatever your family's racial background, you can use movies like the ones below to begin or continue conversations about race.
+All families can use movies like the ones below to begin or continue essential conversations about race.
 Movies can help underline key messages like the importance of diversity and acceptance.
-They can also be opportunities to discuss how different racial groups are depicted in film.
+They can also be opportunities to discuss how different racial groups are depicted in films.

 The titles below each deal with African American characters and encounters with prejudice or racial issues, which makes them great conversation starters.
 But besides these titles, it's a good idea to introduce kids to media with diverse characters and stories that don't always place race at the center.
-For more great picks, check out our lists Great African American Experience Movies and Best Mexican/Mexican American Movies, plus Asian and Asian American Books, Award-Winning African American Books, and Native American Books.
+For many more great picks, check out these lists: Great African American Movies and Best Mexican/Mexican American Movies, plus Asian and Asian American Books, Award-Winning African American Books, and Books About Native Americans.

 And the Children Shall Lead, 9+